RobTillaart/Cozir/README.md

 ### Digifilter

-use with care, read datasheet before use
+use with care, read datasheet before use.

 | value | meaning |
 |:-----:|:--------|